Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-It is your right in Missouri to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Bates County, MO as soon as you can.
-If you already agreed to and performed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Bates County, MO will design a defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.
+As a Missouri driver, you have the right to refuse to perform a field test.
+If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Bates County, MO as soon as possible.
+If you have already completed a field test and were then arrested for a DUI in Missouri, your Bates County, MO DUI attorney will design an impenetrable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in Bates County, MO

-A checkpoint is a roadblock temporarily set up on a roadway as a way to systematically screen drivers for driving under the influence.
+A checkpoint is a temporary roadblock used to systematically screen drivers for behaviors like driving under the influence.
 Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Missouri lawmakers have entertained banning sobriety checkpoints, but they are currently still allowed by Missouri law.
+Lawmakers in Missouri have entertained banning sobriety checkpoints, but curent Missouri law still allows police to use them.

-Checkpoints in Bates County and throughout Missouri are not as prevalent as they once were, but it is still prudent to educate yourself on your rights and the rules regulating checkpoints.
-If you are not sure, call a DUI attorney near you at (314) 900-HELP.
+Police departments in Bates County and around Missouri do not use checkpoints as heavily as they did in the past, but it is still prudent to familiarize yourself with your rights and the rules regulating checkpoints.
+When it doubt, speak to a DUI attorney near you at (314) 900-HELP.

 • announced to the public in advance